vsajja/restassured-example/README.md

-# restassured-example
+# rest-assured example

 Example test suite for the SigFig.com Login API using rest-assured and JUnit.

 ## Prerequisites

-- [Java JDK](|https://adoptopenjdk.net) version 8 or higher to be installed.
+- [Java JDK](https://adoptopenjdk.net) version 8 or higher to be installed.
 To check installation:
     ```
     $ java -version
     openjdk version "11.0.14.1" 2022-02-08